AnnaHollandSmith/Scala_101/notes/module_2/notes.md

 ● Utilize default argument values in Scala class constructors and methods ● Leverage named arguments to only pass certain values
 ```

+**Default Arguments**

+- Allows the developer to specify a value to use for a constructor or method when none is passed by the caller, and omit values that are frequently the same.
+- Reduces boilerplate in application source code because you don't have to 'overload' the methods with different signatures

+**Best Practice**

+- If you have a mixture of default arguments and those that do not have a default value, put the arguments without defaults first

+**Named Arguments**

+- Leading arguments can be omitted if they have default values- - You can specify only the values you want to pass

 **2.5:**
 ```